z4rr1t/writeups/HTB/CA2024:HR/Phreaky/README.md

 by extracting the first packet, the packets contains pdf file decomposed to 15 fragments

 ## Solve
-I am a lazy person and i wont go through every base64 encoded zip file manually and unzip it, so i crafetd this python script using pyshark:
+I am a lazy person and i wont go through every base64 encoded zip file manually and unzip it, so i crafted this python script using pyshark:
 ```python
 import pyshark
 from binascii import unhexlify